 How deep your cat’s bowl is depending on a number of things.
 How many cats are sharing the bowl, and if any of them play with the water and are likely to empty the bowl while you’re away or at work.
 It’s always good to have two water bowls full at all times, and if you are a multi-cat household, four or five in different locations will ensure all cats can have a drink when required.
 Remember, however, that you will be lifting the bowls at least once if not twice a day, so don’t get something so heavy you end up with back problems.

 Shape: Most bowls are round but you can find different shapes if you search hard enough.
-Some cats don’t like having their whiskers touch the side of a bowl, so look for rectangular bowls that will suit.
+Some cats don’t like having their whiskers touch the side of a bowl, so look for rectangular or bowls wide enough that the whiskers don’t touch the sides.
 For long coated breeds, consider using a spaniel bowl.
 These bowls are specifically designed to keep the long ears of spaniels out of their food and water bowls and work for cats by keeping their ruffs out of the bowls when they drink.

 Bowls for nursing queens and young kittens

 For nursing queens with baby kittens, it is best to start with hanging water bowls, the type used by bird breeders.
 This ensures that baby kittens can’t drown when they are first moving around.
 When the kittens are old enough to start drinking, a shallow bowl no deeper than five inches is suggested.
 As the kittens get older, you can increase the depth of the bowl.